jonjunell/powerpoints/README.md

 ### A Conversation about Responsibilities

 At Educause I attended a panel about M & A in Higher Ed and how building demographic challenges are going to impact our industry _significantly_.
 This presentation was about guiding the audience through a discussion about how Western should address future challenges.

+### EIS Updates

+All about Cool Crab.
+Creating engaging content for large meetings has always been a source of enjoyment.
+Here's my latest PPT providing updates on current projects and offering guidance on changes in LDAP attributes.